avocadofan/gacd-final_project/README.md

 ### Files in this repo:
 * README.md - explanation of this repo (you are reading this right now)
-* codebook.md - code book detailing the dataset and script
+* codebook.md - code book detailing the dataset and script manipulations
 * run_analysis.R - R script to retrieve and process data
 * tidy_dataset.txt - tidy output satisfying project requirements

 ### Requirements:
 * R
-* data-table
 * Internet access

 ### Usage: